Workshop 2025 Overview

 10:15 - 11:15 AM Eastern Time

 Caitlyn Pelkey & Emma Soderberg - Great Goats!
-Using Goats in a Montessori Adolescent Program (Adolescent session)
+Using Goats in a Montessori Adolescent Program (Adolescent Presentation)

 This session will be all about goats!
 This year, Butler Montessori added two Pygora fiber goats named Bernard and Bartholomew to their farm.
 A small group of students researched and found a farm from which to purchase the goats, built a fence and house for them, and got everything they needed including food, hay, straw, mats, buckets, and more.
 They finally picked them up, took them to their first vet visit, and learned how to care for them!
 In this presentation, audience members will be able to see pictures and videos of the goats, view a timeline of the process, and ask questions about how to get goats for their own programs.